 Eating white radish while you are undergoing treatment for this type of phlegm problem, can help improve your condition.

 Chinese white radish and carrot stir fry

 2 cups of water

 Stir fry Chinese radish, carrot and ginger in the oil and water for 10 minutes on low heat.
-After this time, add spring onions, salt and pepper to taste.
+Add spring onions, salt and pepper to taste.

-Effects: Help digestion; clears bloating and fullness; helps bowel movement.
+Effects: Helps digestion; clears bloating and fullness; helps bowel movements.

-This is a very common and popular recipe.
-It is very easy to cook.
+This is a very common and popular recipe, and is very easy to cook.
+It also smells delicious.

 Handful of chopped radish

 1 piece of ginger